Routing protocol classes

 Hybrid

-use aspects of both distance-vector and link-state protocols, and EIGRP is a great example- it is typically just calls EIGRP
+use aspects of both distance-vector and link-state protocols, and EIGRP is a great example- it is typically just called EIGRP

 No comments: